 Ooredoo has two types of post-paid plans: Qatarna and Shahy.
 Qatarna plans are a good choice for expats because they offer 100 international call minutes and 30–100GB of roaming data.
 Additionally, you will get unlimited local data, calls, and SMSs within Qatar.
 These plans cost between QR380-QR850/month.

 Shahy plans are better for those who do not need many international functions.
 The contracts cost QR110–220/month and have different standards of inclusions.
 For example, you will get between 6–14GB of local data; in addition to 250–1,000 local call minutes and SMS, and 25–75 international call minutes.
 However, you will need to buy international roaming packs at additional costs.

 Furthermore, Ooredoo supports number portability for when you want to switch over from Vodafone.
 You simply have to go into an Ooredoo shop and present your Qatari ID (or passport) and fill in an application form.
-You will then receive a new Ooredoo sim card.
+You will then receive a new Ooredoo SIM card.
 After this, you must send an SMS to Ooredoo from your Vodafone card to confirm the switch.
-Finally, you will receive a confirmation SMS and your Ooredoo connection will activate between 11 am and 12 pm the next day; although it can take up to 48 hours.
+Finally, you will receive a confirmation SMS and your Ooredoo connection will activate between 11:00 and 12:00 the next day; although, it can take up to 48 hours.